Reljod/Reljod-Portfolio-Backend/README.md

 ## Rest API
-In local, you can found the Swagger examples at http://localhost:8888/swagger/index.html
+In local, you can find the Swagger examples at http://localhost:8888/swagger/index.html
 ![Swagger Example](assets/docs/swaggerexample.png)

 ## Data Structures and Algorithms